Dr J Pandya MBE MBBS FRCGP DPD

-At this practice we are commited to giving the best possible service to the people of Haringey and Tottenham.
+At this practice we are committed to giving the best possible service to the people of Haringey and Tottenham.
 Working as a team, doctors and staff are here to give you the very best in primary care.
 The practice will treat all patients as an equal partner in the care and attention they receive.

 We offer a full range of primary care services including a number of clinics and patient participation groups.